Family Law in Rhode Island

 What happens if we need to end our marriage?

 Should the couple at some point wish to end the marriage, unless the couple lives in a state or country which does respect the marriage, it may not be possible to dissolve the marriage until one member of the couple moves to a place that does respect the marriage and lives there long enough to meet that state or country’s residency requirement for divorce.

 There are a small number of places that will allow a relationship that was granted there to be dissolved without a residency requirement if you can prove that neither spouse can dissolve it where they currently reside (e.g. Vermont, California, Delaware, District of Columbia, Minnesota and Canada).51

 What other options are available to Rhode Island same-sex couples to obtain legal recognition of or protection for their relationships?

-Some people may be able to wed in Spain, the Netherlands, Belgium, Norway, South Africa, Sweden, Portugal, Iceland, Argentina, Denmark, Brazil, Uruguay, New Zealand, France, England, Wales and parts of Mexico, but some of these locales have requirements that make it difficult for non-citizens to marry.
+Some people may be able to wed outside the United States, but some of these locales have residency and other requirements that make it difficult for non-citizens to marry.